East Village (band)

 Formed in the mid-1980s by two brothers, Martin and Paul Kelly, East Village were an indie pop band from Princes Risborough, England.

-Their music drew heavily on the influence of 1960s guitar bands such as The Byrds, The Beatles, and Buffalo Springfield and like those groups East Village also featured three songwriters / lead vocalists.
+Their music drew heavily on the influence of 1960s guitar bands such as the Byrds, the Beatles, and Buffalo Springfield and like those groups East Village also featured three songwriters / lead vocalists.
 Though the bands output troubled only the lower reaches of the UK indie charts they have gone on to earn cult status since their break up in the early 1990s.

 History

 After a year or so as a garage band named Episode Four, the Kelly brothers were joined by Johnny Wood (guitar/vocals) in 1984 and Spencer Smith (drums) in 1985.
 During 1986 they recorded the Strike Up Matches EP released as a 500 only pressing on the Lenin and McCarthy imprint that year.
-The EP has gone on the become one of the most sought after releases of the C86 era.
+The EP has gone on to become one of the most sought after releases of the C86 era.

 By 1987, the band had renamed themselves East Village and relocated to London where they recorded two EPs for Jeff Barrett's Sub Aqua label, before it folded in 1989.
-They toured extensively including a support tour with The House Of Love in autumn 1988 and two tours with McCarthy.
+They toured extensively including a support tour with The House of Love in autumn 1988 and two tours with McCarthy.

 The collapse of Sub Aqua left the band without a deal, and they recorded their debut album using money donated by Bob Stanley, a friend of the band and an admirer of their work.
 The record was label-less for some time until Jeff Barrett (who was setting up the fledgling Heavenly Recordings) picked up on it and paid for its completion.
-A series of Heavenly label based gigs with The Manic Street Preachers, Saint Etienne and Flowered Up ensued, followed by a new single, Circles, in 1991.
+A series of Heavenly label based gigs with Manic Street Preachers, Saint Etienne and Flowered Up ensued, followed by a new single, Circles, in 1991.
 The band played a sold-out show at the New Cross Venue in South London but ended the set by splitting up on stage.

 The album, Drop Out (1993), was mixed and released posthumously on Heavenly.
 A collection of all the band's early singles (along with unreleased demos), Hot Rod Hotel, was released on the Australian label Summershine in 1994, giving the band a radio hit with Silver Train.

 In 2006, Tokyo label Excellent released the first comprehensive collection of the band's recordings and the track 'Vibrato' appeared on the Sanctuary CD86 compilation.
 Prices of original East Village releases continued to rise and in 2013 Heavenly Recordings repressed Drop Out on vinyl.
 The re-issue received a rare 10/10 review in Uncut magazine who described the album as "Pop perfection...Drop Out is a true lost classic of its era".